 If you see a child that is in imminent danger, immediately contact law enforcement, to provide immediate assistance to the child.
-Law enforcement is the only profession that can take a child into custody in that situation.
-After you have notified law enforcement, then call DHS.
+Law enforcement are first responders and have the authority to take a child into custody if necessary.
+After you have notified law enforcement, then call the DHS.